oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

 ### Objectives
 In this lab, you will:
 - Create a page to list the products in the Shopping Cart
-- Create Pages to Search and Edit the Projects in Demo Projects Application.
+- Create Pages to Search and Edit the Projects in the Demo Projects Application.

 ### Downloads

-- Did you miss out trying the previous labs?
+- Did you miss out on trying the previous labs?
 Don’t worry!
 You can download the application from **[here](files/online-shopping-cart-2.sql)** and import it into your workspace.
 To run the app, please run the steps described in **[Get Started with Oracle APEX](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.

 ## Task 1: Create Application Items